gerald1248/k8s-network-policy-viewer/README.md

 Custom inputs
 -------------
-The application is intended for in-cluster use (the Helm chart with appropriate cluster role is in preparation), but you can use the application today by piping or supplying the output of `kubectl get po,cluster-policy --all-namespaces -o json`.
+The application is intended for in-cluster use (the Helm chart with appropriate cluster role is in preparation), but you can use the application today by piping or supplying the output of `kubectl get pod,clusterpolicy --all-namespaces -o json`.
 The application accepts JSON and YAML, but you may wish to work with JSON so you can filter the input with `jq`.

-Fuller coverage of pod selection, Helm chart, API and so on are all still in progress.
+This will no longer be necessary when the Helm chart is ready and the application runs within your cluster.